Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 2. Replace references to `projectname` with the name of your Django project.
      - **Not sure what the project's name is?** Locate the folder that contains `settings.py` --- the name of that folder is your Django project name.

-Now that we know how to use this guide later on, let's get started.

-Open your your Django tutorial codebase in your editor, and complete each step as guided by the instructor.
+Now that we know how to use this guide later on, let's get started. **Open your your Django tutorial codebase in your editor**, and complete each step as guided by the instructor.

 ### Step 1: Create Procfile (5m)

-A `Procfile` tells Heroku how to run your application.
 In your project root, **create a file called `Procfile`** and **add the following line of code** inside:

 ```txt
 web: gunicorn projectname.wsgi —-log-file -